dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/using_statuses.md

 ## Filtering responses by status

-It can be very helpful to filter by status so that you can deal with one type of response at a time.
-For example, we might want to see contest entries that have not been judged yet -- that still have a status of "Open."
-Just click on a label on the left-hand side of the table of responses to filter by that label.
+To filter responses by status, just click on a status on the left-hand side of the responses table.

 ![filter status](../images/screenshot_filter_status.png)